dsprovider/enhanced_ocr_toolkit/README.md

 The preprocessing phase helps improve the quality of the input images to increase OCR accuracy.
 This phase consists of several sub-steps:

+1. **Orientation Check 🔄:** The image is analyzed for its orientation, and if it is rotated, it is corrected to an upright position before further processing.
-1. **Grayscale Conversion 🎨:** Images are converted to grayscale to simplify further processing.
+2. **Grayscale Conversion 🎨:** Images are converted to grayscale to simplify further processing.
-2. **Gaussian Blur 🌫️:** Optional blur is applied to smooth the image and reduce noise.
+3. **Gaussian Blur 🌫️:** Optional blur is applied to smooth the image and reduce noise.
-3. **Contrast Enhancement ⚡:** The image contrast is boosted to make text stand out.
+4. **Contrast Enhancement ⚡:** The image contrast is boosted to make text stand out.
-4. **Thresholding 🌓:** (Optional) Converts the image to a binary format (black & white) for easier OCR.
+5. **Thresholding 🌓:** (Optional) Converts the image to a binary format (black & white) for easier OCR.

 All preprocessing steps are done using **Pillow** and **OpenCV**.